 What is the difference between residential treatment and acute inpatient hospitalization?

-If a person is actively suicidal or homicidal or their psychiatric symptoms are so extreme that they are unsafe in their daily lives, then acute, inpatient hospitalization is necessary.
+A person is actively suicidal or homicidal or their psychiatric symptoms are so extreme that they are unsafe in their daily lives

 HopeWay is a residential treatment program.
 Clients often enter our residential program either as a step down from acute, inpatient hospitalization or as a way to prevent a hospitalization.
 It is similar to the following analogy: